evert/evert.github.com/_posts/2018/2018-08-29-javascript-let-const.md

 ```

 After this script, both `x` and `y` contain `[1, 2, 3]`.
 Both variables refer
 to the same value.
-We change the value, not the reference.
+We changed the value, but did not re-define the variable.

 In contrast, this _will_ throw an error: